SublimeLinter/SublimeLinter-jscs/README.md

 1. When the plugin list appears, type `jscs`.
 Among the entries you should see `SublimeLinter-jscs`.
 If that entry is not highlighted, use the keyboard or mouse to select it.

 ## Settings
-For general information on how SublimeLinter works with settings, please see [Settings](https://github.com/SublimeLinter/SublimeLinter.github.io/wiki/Settings).
-For information on generic linter settings, please see [Linter Settings](https://github.com/SublimeLinter/SublimeLinter.github.io/wiki/Linter-Settings).
+For general information on how SublimeLinter works with settings, please see [Settings](http://sublimelinter.readthedocs.org/en/latest/settings.html).
+For information on generic linter settings, please see [Linter Settings](http://sublimelinter.readthedocs.org/en/latest/linter_settings.html).

+Since this plugin is executing `jscs` on your system, you may use `.jscs.json` files to configure its behavior.
+See the [jscs documentation](https://github.com/mdevils/node-jscs#configuration) for more information.

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: